Hearty Chicken Sofrito Stew

 1. Season the chicken generously with salt.
 Heat the oil in a Dutch oven over medium-high heat.
 Add the chicken, skin side down, and cook until browned, a few minutes on each side.
 Remove the chicken once browned.

 2. Reduce the heat slightly and add the onion, bell pepper, jalapeño, and garlic.
 Cook for about 10 minutes, until softened and beginning to caramelize.
 Add the cilantro stems and tomato paste; cook for another couple of minutes.
 Add the chicken back in, along with the chicken stock, potatoes, and carrots.
-Cook until the potatoes are fork-tender, about 1 to 1½ hours.
+Cook for about 1 to 1½ hours.
 Season and salt to taste.

 3. Remove the chicken pieces from the soup, discard the skin and bones, and shred the chicken into bite-size pieces.